March 20, 2013; Berlin, Germany; 2045 hours

 All in all, by the time the challenge was over I felt worse.

 Throughout the 30 days I ate maybe 10 fast food meals and, though very convenient, I sometimes had to psyche myself up to go through with it.
 “Complete the challenge Karol!
-Eat a fucking Whopper like the rest of the sheeple!”
+Eat a fucking Whopper like everybody else!”
 (I ate 5 fastfood cheeseburgers, 3 Whoppers, 1 chicken sandwich, and 1 Big Mac during the challenge.
 I also ate 1 fastfood vegan burger with a deep fried patty.)

 Feeding your children McDonald’s, Burger King, KFC, et al. should be considered child abuse.
-You’re an insane, horrible person if you’re a parent and feed your children fast food.
+But I don’t care about your children so you’re free to not care about them too.

 I’m not saying a lot of the food I ate wasn’t tasty.
 The reindeer I ate at the restaurant in Holmenkollen, Oslo, Norway?
 Quite good.
 The schnitzel at the restaurant in Berlin?
 Also very yummy.
 The dried fish I got at the Oslo airport?
 Interesting and unique.
 The Dutch pancakes with vanilla ice cream and peaches in Amsterdam?
 I could eat that anytime.

-So maybe a lot of the food I ate tasted good, but it was generally garbage.
+A lot of the food I ate tasted good, but it was generally garbage.
 I think a lot of people mistake good-tasting for good-for-you.
 Just because you went to a restaurant and spent $100 doesn’t mean it was healthy.
-And just because it’s got chicken in it doesn’t mean it’s healthy either, you dolt.
+And just because it’s got chicken in it doesn’t mean it’s healthy either.
 (I hear/read that one too often.)
 And organic meat (or veggies, for that matter) isn’t any more healthy than non-organic.
 (As far as any studies I’ve read.
 But I’m happy to read more so please let me know if you find something good.)

 Truth is, eating meat became a chore and I didn’t eat any meat during a handful of days when I couldn’t psyche myself up.
-By the end of the 30 days I had to really just brute force myself to buy flesh.
+By the end of the 30 days I had to brute force myself to buy flesh.
 (You’ll read about my gross last meal in a minute.)

 What I Learned Eating Meat